tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 ### Accepted (A)

 The Council has accepted the TIP after review and discussion.
+Implementation has not been completed.
+If the proposal does not require implementation or is already implemented, it goes straight to the Implemented status instead.

 ### Implemented (I)

-Implementation (if the proposal requires a specific implementation) has been completed.
+Implementation has been completed or the TIP is otherwise in effect.

 ### Rejected (R)